Persecution of Buddhists: Afghanistan

 The Muslim Mughal emperor, Aurangzeb, tried to use heavy artillery to destroy the Buddha statues but failed.
-Another failed attempt to destroy the Bamiyan statues was made by the 18th century Persian king Nader Afshar, who directed cannon fire at them.
+Another failed attempt to destroy the Bamiyan statues was made by the 18th-century Persian king Nader Afshar, who directed cannon fire at them.

 The enormous statues, the male Salsal ("light shines through the universe") and the (smaller) female Shamama ("Queen Mother"), as they were called by the ignorant locals, did not fail to fire the imagination of Islamic writers in centuries past.
 The larger statue reappears as the malevolent giant Salsal in medieval Turkish tales.

 Afghan Muslim King Abdur Rahman Khan destroyed its face during a military campaign against the Shia Hazara rebellion.
 An explorer named Alexander Burnes made a sensationalized drawing of the statues in the 1830s.

 The Bamiyan Buddhas were eventually destroyed by the fundamentalist Islamist Taliban regime in 2001 after not able to get monetary funding, in defiance of worldwide condemnation.
 The statues were blown up and fired upon by rockets and gunfire.

 Excavators at the Buddhist site of Mes Aynak have been denounced as "promoting Buddhism" and threatened by the Taliban and many of the Afghan excavators who are working for purely financial reasons do not feel any connection to the Buddhist artifacts.

 Pakistan

 Swat Valley in Pakistan has many Buddhist carvings, stupas and Jehanabad contains a Seated Buddha statue.
-Kushan era Buddhist stupas and statues in Swat valley were demolished by the Taliban and after two attempts by the Taliban, the Jehanabad Buddha's face was dynamited.
-Only the Bamiyan Buddhas were larger than the carved giant Buddha status in Swat near Manglawar which the Taliban attacked.
-The government did nothing to safeguard the statue after the initial attempt at destroying the Buddha, which did not cause permanent harm, and when the second attack took place on the statue the feet, shoulders, and face were demolished.
-Islamists such as the Taliban and looters destroyed much of Pakistan's Buddhist artifacts left over from the Buddhist Gandhara civilization especially in Swat Valley.
+Kushan era Buddhist stupas and statues in the Swat valley were demolished by the Taliban and after two attempts by the Taliban, the Jehanabad Buddha's face was dynamited.
+Only the Bamiyan Buddhas were larger than the carved giant Buddha statues in Swat near Manglawar which the Taliban attacked.
+The government did nothing to safeguard the statue after the initial attempt at destroying the Buddha, which did not cause permanent harm, and when the second attack took place on the statue, the feet, shoulders, and face were demolished.
+Islamists such as the Taliban and looters destroyed much of Pakistan's Buddhist artifacts left over from the Buddhist Gandhara civilization, especially in the Swat Valley.
 The Taliban deliberately targeted Gandhara Buddhist relics for destruction.
-The Christian Archbishop of Lahore Lawrence John Saldanha wrote a letter to Pakistan's government denouncing the Taliban activities in Swat Valley including their destruction of Buddha statues and their attacks on Christians, Sikhs, and Hindus.
+The Christian Archbishop of Lahore Lawrence John Saldanha wrote a letter to Pakistan's government denouncing the Taliban activities in the Swat Valley, including their destruction of Buddha statues and their attacks on Christians, Sikhs, and Hindus.
 Gandhara Buddhist artifacts were illegally looted by smugglers.
 A rehabilitation attempt on the Buddha was made by Luca Olivieri from Italy.
 A group of Italians helped repair the Buddha.